tursilion/vgmcomp2/players/libcolecovgm2/readme.txt

              buf - pointer to the root of the song file (optional in most case)
     Purpose: extract the 'next' byte from a stream.
 If the stream ends, str->mainPtr is set to 0

+For performance, a global structure is used for the stream data, globalStr, which requires 8 bytes.
+This structure is accessed by getCompressedByteRaw, which is called by the above function.

 --------------------------------
 SN player timing (C code)